samergul/EmployeeMangementSystem/Git-step-by-step.md

 * D. This icon indicates which branch you have currently checked out.
 The checkmark icon on *master* under *Branches* gives you the same information: unless you checkout another branch, your next commit will be applied on *master*.

 ### Setup gitflow on your local repository
+Keepîng your sanity while managing releases, new features and production hot-fixes can be a challenge if you do everything manually.

+Gitflow is a series